GoogleCloudPlatform/community/tutorials/bigquery-from-dbeaver-odbc/index.md

 1. Download the latest version of [Devart ODBC Driver for BigQuery](https://www.devart.com/odbc/bigquery/download.html) for Windows.
 1. Run the ODBC driver installer.

-    The installation wizard offers you to install the 32-bit and 64-bit versions of the driver.
+    The installation wizard offers to install the 32-bit and 64-bit versions of the driver.
 Confirm both versions if you are planning to use the driver with older external applications.
-The driver offers a 30-day trial period, no credit card required.
+The driver offers a 30-day trial period, with no credit card required.

 ## Configure a DSN for the driver